mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/workspaces/applications/platform-applications/application-deployment/index.md

 ## Deploy the application

-The list of available applications that can be deployed on the attached cluster can be found [here](../../workspace-platform-services#workspace-platform-applications).
+The list of available applications that can be deployed on the attached cluster can be found [in this documentation](../../platform-applications#workspace-platform-applications).

-1. Deploy a supported application to [your existing attached cluster](../../../clusters/attach-cluster/) with an `AppDeployment` resource.
+1. Deploy a supported application to [your existing attached cluster](../../../../clusters/attach-cluster/) with an `AppDeployment` resource.

 1. Within the `AppDeployment`, define the `appRef` to specify which `App` will be deployed: